cjus/node-neo4j-presentation/presentation/teleprompt.md

 We can think of the vertices as representing [nodes] ^ and the [edges] as the relationships between them.

-From here on out we'll simply refer to them as [nodes] and [links].
+From here on out we'll :simply: refer to them as [nodes] and [links].

 ---
-Graphs can take on [real] world meaning, such as :revealing: the relationships between people.
+Graphs can take on :real: [world] meaning, such as :revealing: the relationships between people.

 ^ For example, in this graph, Tom knows Alex but doesn't directly know Bill or even his neighbors, Susan and Jane.

 If Tom wanted to [meet] Susan, ^ he could ask Alex to introduce them.

-When lots of [nodes] and [links] exist, graphs can become quite complex, :such as: the web of [social] and [business] relationships found on ^ [Facebook] and [LinkedIn].
+When lots of [nodes] and [links] exist, graphs can become quite complex, :such as: in the web of [social] and [business] relationships found on ^ [Facebook] and [LinkedIn].

 # ^Graphs revealed.
 -------------------------------------